-- A water access charge relative to the customer's capacity and/or demand requirements. - A water usage/consumption charge.
+- A water access charge relative to the customer's capacity requirements. - A water usage/consumption charge.

 The access and user charges provide an equitable balance between having the infrastructure to meet peak demand periods and the need to maintain an affordable water usage charge for residents living in the Eurobodalla full-time.